Cuts and Bruises Treatment

 Q: My child suffered a deep cut.
 What are all treatment options available to close a cut?

 A: In the event you or your child suffers a deep cut, the first thing to do is seek medical attention as you likely are not able to properly treat the wound with home remedies.
-Once at an urgent care center or emergency room, there are several treatment options your healthcare provider is likely to choose.
+Once at an emergency room, there are several treatment options your healthcare provider is likely to choose.
 First and most commonly, your child may receive stitches to close the wound.
 For smaller cuts that are still not able to heal on their own, steri-strips, skin glue or staples may be applied to help the cut close correctly.

 Q: How long should it take for my cut to heal?
 What do I do if it doesn’t heal after an extended amount of time?